 In 1923, the first Irish Free State Bond lists on the Dublin Stock Exchange.
 Another noteable milestone occurred in 1925 when the first woman member of any stock exchange in the world, Oonah Keogh, was admitted to the Dublin Stock Exchange.

 Consolidation of the Irish exchanges began after the Dublin Stock Exchange changed its name to the Irish Stock Exchange (ISE) in 1971.
 Shortly thereafter, the Cork Stock Exchange and Irish Members of the Provincial Brokers Stock Exchange become part of the ISE.
 This was followed by the merger of the ISE and UK Stock Exchanges to form The Stock Exchange in 1973.

 By the 1980's, there was a boom in the listing and trading of shares in oil exploration companies.
-In 1987, the exchange is renamed as the International Stock Exchange of the United Kingdom and Republic of Ireland Limited but by 1995, the it becomes independent again, forming the Irish Stock Exchange Limited (ISE).
+In 1987, the exchange is renamed the International Stock Exchange of the United Kingdom and Republic of Ireland Limited but by 1995, it becomes independent again, forming the Irish Stock Exchange Limited (ISE).